 Another booking site will earn you more rewards

 Rocketmiles is a unique website, offering points and miles for dozens of different rewards programs.
 However, other booking sites — such as Hotels.com — offer similar promotions.
-When you book through hotels.com/venture, Capital One® Venture® Rewards Credit Card holders earn 10 points per dollar.
-Because Capital One miles can be transferred to 14 travel partners, Venture cardholders could potentially earn more miles by using Hotels.com instead of Rocketmiles.
+When you book through hotels.com/venture through Jan.
+31, 2020, Capital One® Venture® Rewards Credit Card holders earn 10 miles per dollar.
+Because Capital One miles can be transferred to over 14 travel partners, Venture cardholders could potentially earn more miles by using Hotels.com instead of Rocketmiles.

 Southwest Rapid Rewards members have even more to gain from using Rocketmiles.
 Booking hotel stays through the site can bring you one step closer to earning your Companion Pass.

 The Southwest Companion Pass is one of the best benefits of the Rapid Rewards program, letting members designate a companion to bring on any Southwest flight for the year for just the cost of taxes and fees.
 Unfortunately, it requires members to earn 110,000 Rapid Rewards points or 100 qualifying flights in a year.
 Hitting this threshold is particularly difficult, as only certain points qualify toward the Companion Pass.